 On 24 November 2016, the government imposed certain conditions on the previously mentioned acquisition of Avio SpA by Space 2 SpA, Leonardo SpA and In Orbit SpA, and its subsequent merger into Space 2 SpA.
-Among these conditions, the government particularly stipulated that, considering the strategic relevance of Avio's activities for national defence and security systems, the company's chief executive officer (CEO) must be an Italian citizen and may be appointed only after consultation with the government.
+Among these conditions, the government particularly stipulated that, considering the strategic relevance of Avio's activities for national defence and security systems, the company's chief executive officer (CEO) must be an Italian citizen and may be appointed only after consultation with the government.69

 Moreover, on 3 March 2017, the government authorised the transfer of the production of certain components used by the Italian armed forces from GE Avio Srl's plant in Rivalta (Italy) to another General Electric plant, in the United States.
-However, the government imposed specific conditions to ensure that the transaction would not undermine the strategic interests of the Italian state.
+However, the government imposed specific conditions to ensure that the transaction would not undermine the strategic interests of the Italian state and adversely affect the transferred production assets.70

-On 19 October 2017, the proposed sale by Piaggio Aerospace SpA (the aerospace manufacturing company) of its 'Evo' (i.e., executive jet) business to PAC Investment SA (a Chinese state-backed consortium) was reported to have been subject to certain conditions and prescriptions imposed by the government.
+On 19 October 2017, the proposed sale by Piaggio Aerospace SpA (the aerospace manufacturing company) of its 'Evo' (i.e., executive jet) business to PAC Investment SA (a Chinese state-backed consortium) was reported to have been subject to certain conditions and prescriptions71 imposed by the government.